rayandasoriya/PipelineProject-DevOps/README.md

 git clone --branch Milestone3 https://github.ncsu.edu/jnshah2/CSC519-Project.git
 ```

 ### Build and Deployment

+Before you run the project make sure you enter the values for `Access key ID` and `Secret access key` into the [variables.yml](./variables.yml) by running `ansible-vault edit variables.yml` and entering the password as given in [password.txt](./server/ansible-srv/password.txt).

 Go to the CSC519-Project directory `cd CSC519-Project`.
 To begin with the setup, and run the `run.sh` script by `sh run.sh`.
 This will automate the following tasks.